XRPLF/xrpl-dev-portal/content/tutorial-checks.md

 ## Cancel a Check

-Canceling a Check involves sending a [CheckCancel transaction][], which removes a [Check object from the ledger](reference-ledger-format.html#check) without redeeming it.
-Either the sender or the recipient of a Check can cancel it before it has been redeemed.
-If the Check has expired, anyone can cancel it (and no one can cash it).
+Canceling a Check removes the [Check object from the ledger](reference-ledger-format.html#check) without sending money.
+You may want to cancel an incoming Check if you do not want it.
+You might cancel an outgoing Check if you made a mistake when sending it or if circumstances have changed.
+If a Check expires, it's also necessary to cancel it to remove it from the ledger so the sender gets their [owner reserve](concept-reserves.html#owner-reserves) back.

 {% set cancel_n = cycler(* range(1,99)) %}